Find Your Perfect

 Manchester

-One of the UK’s capitals of science and Industry, Manchester is the first city on the list situated in the North.
+One of the UK's capitals of science and Industry, Manchester is the first city on the list situated in the North.
 The city is often cited as the capital of science and industry.
-It boasts excellent job prospects, vibrant culture and a thriving social scene.
+It boasts excellent job prospects, a bustling energy and a thriving social scene.
+From Manchester's Piccadilly station, you can catch a train to pretty much anywhere in the UK.
+It's a modern and cosmopolitan city popular with students.
+It has one of the highest graduate retention rates, with around 51.5% of students deciding to stay in Manchester.

 Milton Keynes

 Again, Milton Keynes boasts excellent transport links to London.
 Making it another popular destination for commuters.
-Filled with leisure and amenities it boasts some of the nation's best green spaces.
+Filled with leisure and amenities, it boasts some of the nation's best green spaces.

 Bournemouth